mui/material-ui/docs/pages/blog/docs-updates.md

 ## What do I gain?

-We believe separating the documentation will significantly improve your navigation experience.
-This rings especially true for MUI Base and MUI X contributors and customers, considering that we have reworked how search works.
-Now searching for any Data Grid specific article, for example, is much faster.
+## Improved search experience

+Along with the documentation restructuring, the search experience has also been completely revamped.
+This is a huge improvement especially for users of MUI Base and MUI X, who can now find exactly what they need much faster than before.

 ## Moving forward

 This separation will become increasingly beneficial as each product grows, such as additional components in MUI X and MUI Base.
-With it, comes more content to share and an even greater need for better space to accommodate it.

-It will also help with the slight confusion we caused by introducing a different design to our marketing website, especially considering that our only design system package so far is Material UI.
-However, as we move forward working on [the second design system package](https://deploy-preview-30686--material-ui.netlify.app/experiments/), the separation will allow each to use their default styles, which will certainly help to avoid confusion about what the component looks like by installing the library, as it was when v4's docs used Material Design without any modification.
+As we move forward working on [our second design system package](https://deploy-preview-30686--material-ui.netlify.app/experiments/), the separation will make it possible for us to build the documentation for each system using its default styles—so the docs themselves will serve as examples of their corresponding component libraries.

-If you have any feedback or suggestions, we definitely want to hear them.
+If you have any feedback or suggestions, we definitely want to hear from you.
-Go over to Material UI's GitHub repository and open an issue starting with [docs].
+Please open an issue in the [mui/material-ui repository on GitHub](https://github.com/mui/material-ui/issues), and be sure to start the **Title** with [docs].

 Happy developing! 👩‍💻